Vidyullatha-devlab/E-commerce--Data-engineering/Days/Day-3/README.md

-**Day 3 – Parameterization, Jobs, and Scheduling (Productionizing the Pipeline)** This day focuses on turning notebooks into production-ready pipelines using parameterization, modular design, and scheduling.
+**Day 3 – Parameterization, Jobs, and Scheduling (Productionizing the Pipeline)** This day focuses on turning notebooks into production-ready systems by introducing:

-The goal is to:

-Make notebooks dynamic (process different dates)
+Dynamic inputs (parameters)

-Modularize transformation logic
+Modular transformation logic

-Use jobs for orchestration

-Schedule daily execution

-This aligns with the Medallion architecture built in Day 1 and Day 2.

-Notes:
-Bronze stores raw events.
-Silver aggregates per user daily.
-Gold derives business features.
-Job orchestrates execution.
+Job orchestration
-Schedule removes human dependency.

-This is no longer a notebook exercise instead it is a production-grade Medallion architecture for ecommerce user analytics.
+Automated scheduling

+These ideas move you from manual execution to repeatable pipelines.

+**Key Concept: Parameterization**
+A parameterized notebook can change behavior based on input.Instead of hardcoding values (like dates), we can pass them at runtime.

+This enables:
+a.
+Daily processing
+b.
+Backfills
+c.
+Environment flexibility
+d.
+Reusability
+e.
+Cleaner code

+we used Widgets which are interactive parameters inside notebook to accept inputs.with this parameteriztion,pipelines adapt,jobs run dynamically,Syatems scale.